EDUCATION FACULTY AND STAFF

 I have a wonderful husband, Mark, who was a high school science teacher and we have two cats that are our pride and joy.
 My hobbies are: scuba diving, scrapbooking, card making, and reading.

-Cynthia Ferraro’s professional experience includes 23 years in the profession of education, of which 13 years were in the classroom as a 6th, 7th, and 8th grade teacher of social studies.
+Cynthia Ferraro’s professional experience includes 25 plus years in the profession of education, of which 13 years were in the classroom as a 6th, 7th, and 8th grade teacher of social studies.
 Cynthia took an early retirement from the public school system to pursue the adoption of two sons from Guatemala.
-At this time, Cynthia joined the Neumann family as an adjunct instructor teaching both undergraduate and graduate courses within the Department of Education and Human Services and also serves as a supervisor of student teachers.
-As of 2005, Cynthia became a full time instructor at Neumann University.
+At this time, Cynthia joined the Neumann family as an adjunct instructor teaching both undergraduate and graduate courses within the Department of Education and Human Services, serves as supervisor of student teachers, and is also Student Teacher Placement Specialist.
+As of 2005, Cynthia became a full-time instructor at Neumann University.

 As an educator, Cynthia believes in active participation as a foundation to learning.
+Cynthia’s teaching philosophy is based on constructivism, in which students relate their experiences and perspectives to coursework, essentially creating their own unique understanding and knowledge of the subject matter.
 In terms of teaching style, she sees herself more as a facilitator than a lecturer.
 Her goal is to help ALL students explore and understand 21st century education, and more importantly, to hone practical applications of the many concepts and theories as they relate to profession of education.

 Rev. Philip J. Lowe